gustavnavar/Grid.Blazor/README.md

 A fork from: https://gridmvc.codeplex.com/

-It supports .NET Core 3.1 and Blazor WebAssembly 3.2.0
+It supports .NET Core 3.1 and 5.0, and Blazor WebAssembly 3.2.0 and 5.0

 ## Notes